 Disney’s Grand Californian Hotel and Spa is the only Disneyland Resort hotel that Disney designed and built from the ground up.
 Inspired by the Arts and Crafts period, the Grand Californian’s sprawling bungalows stretch across Downtown Disney and overlook Grizzly Peak.

-Breakfast and brunch at Storyteller Cafe include characters for families with kids.
+Breakfast and brunch at Storyteller Cafe include Disneyland character dining options for families with kids.
 For adults, Napa Rose offers an array of California wines and inspired California dishes.

 The 948 rooms have recently been redesigned to include the latest technological features and premium amenities.
 Other recent renovations include a concierge-level lounge for guests who enjoy a quieter, more exclusive place to relax and a refreshed lobby.

 The Disneyland Hotel is the oldest hotel associated with the Disney name.
-It was once connected to Disneyland by monorail, but with the redesign and the construction of Downtown Disney, the size of the Disneyland Hotel was dramatically reduced.
+It was once connected to Disneyland by monorail.
+With the redesign and the construction of Downtown Disney, the size of the Disneyland Hotel was dramatically reduced.

 The hotel struggled to find a theme, taking Disney Cruise line ships as the namesake for the three towers.
 However, a recent redesign tied the hotel organically to the park it was built for.
 Now the Fantasyland Tower, the Frontierland Tower, and the Adventureland Tower offer just the right balance of creativity and sophistication to win over any traveler.